 - Stay Sober: In spite of several decades of high-profile public awareness campaigns, far too many motorists make the horrible and often fateful decision to drive after having too much to drink.
 Do not be one of them – it may be a decision you regret for the rest of your life.

-- Be Mindful of Pedestrian Traffic: With more people out walking during the coronavirus pandemic, motorists need to watch out for pedestrian traffic not only in areas like downtown Atlanta where it tends to be heavy, but also in their own neighborhoods.
+- Be Mindful of Pedestrian Traffic: For avoiding a pedestrian accident, more people out walking during the coronavirus pandemic means motorists need to watch out for pedestrian traffic not only in areas like downtown Atlanta where it tends to be heavy, but also in their own neighborhoods.

 ATLANTA PERSONAL INJURY LAWYER NEAR ME | ATLANTA LAWYER NEAR ME